 The Student Experience

-"As students, we have professional, collaborative relationships with some of the top scholars in the field, not only in sport management, but also in core business disciplines such as marketing, finance and organizational studies.
+"As a student, I had a professional, collaborative relationship with some of the top scholars in the field, not only in sport management, but also in core business disciplines such as marketing, finance and organizational studies.
 Our ideas were not only respected, but cultivated through a supportive faculty who strive to foster our success in the academic community."

 The PhD curriculum consists of a minimum of 63 credit hours.
 This is comprised of at least 45 credit hours of coursework - including at least 18 credit hours in research foundations - plus 18 hours of dissertation credit.